Two-Play/Crafty-Discord-bot/README.md

     - COMMANDS
     - TERMINAL
     - PLAYERS
-    > [!IMPORTANT]  I don't know if the permissions are correct, but you can try it out.
-If it doesn't work, please let me know.
-    You can also use the "ALL" permission, but this is not recommended for security reasons.
 7. Enter a name for your user token (for example, "Crafty Bot Token")
 8. Click on "Create" to generate the user token
 9. Save your user token in a safe place (you will need it later)